-Roy Rana became the 11th head coach in Ryerson men's basketball history when he was hired on August 14, 2009.
+Roy Rana became the 11th coach in Ryerson men’s basketball history when he joined the Rams in 2009.

 In addition to his coaching success at the international level, Rana has experienced a historic career as one of Canada's most successful high school coaches.
 In his nine year tenure as the Head Coach and program director at Eastern Commerce Collegiate Institute, the program set numerous records.
 Eastern Commerce became the first team in history to win four consecutive Ontario Championships.